valerieniloinsigh31/footnote-app/README.md

 - I encountered an issue when I opened the reposiatry from Github as opposed to from the pinned workspace.
 I had to recreate the env.py file and reinstall dependencies by freezing the requirements.txt file when this happened.

--Used 'Hello Django' blog code as boilerplate code, had to get rid of author as author id not recognised.
+- Used 'Hello Django' blog code as boilerplate code, had to get rid of author as author id not recognised.

--Django, large useful error messages
+- Django, large useful error messages
 Browser open as I coded, refreshed and received feedback into different types of errors and reasons for them

+- Email was a field in the footnote model but it disrupted the process of users loggin a footnote.
+All hte logger in user does to leave a footnote is insert text in the content box and submit on the idea page.
+But I noted when approving footnotes on the admin interface that footnotes could not be approved as they were missing an email address.
+As an immediate fix, I deleted the email field from the FootNote model, mademigrations and migrated.

 ## Lighthouse testing outcomes

-I completed Lighthouse testing of the application via google developer tools:
+- I completed Lighthouse testing of the application via google developer tools:
 I did this via Google developer tools and was satisifed with the result of 97% performance.

 Lighthouse test:  ![alt text](./static/media/footnote_lighthouse.png)